Health Savings Account Frequently Asked Questions

 Yes, you are still eligible for an HSA.
 Your dependent's non-HDHP coverage does not affect your eligibility, even if they are covered by your HDHP.

-Regardless of what point in the year your High Deductible Health Plan was opened, you and your employer are eligible to make contributions up to, but not exceeding, the maximum of $3,250 for individual coverage, or $6,450 for family coverage.
-These numbers are valid for 2013.
+As long as your High Deductible Health Plan was opened on or before December 1, you and your employer are eligible to make contributions up to, but not exceeding, the maximum of $3,400 for individual coverage, or $6,750 for family coverage.
+These numbers are valid for 2017.
+For 2018, the numbers are $3,450 and $6,900, respectively.
 If you are age 55 or older, you can also make additional "catch-up" contributions (see below).

 No, you can contribute in a lump sum or in any amounts or frequency you wish.
 However, your account trustee/custodian (bank, credit union, insurer, etc.) can impose minimum deposit and balance requirements.